Pueblo

 I

-saw pueblo pottery several times prior to becoming interested
+saw pueblo pottery several times prior to becoming interested in

-explaining the devotion, the artistry, the endurance, and the
+devotion, the artistry,

-spirit of the pueblo potters who produce this beautiful art work.
+the endurance, and the spirit of the pueblo potters who produce

-As an artist, as a patron of the arts, and as person who loves
+this beautiful art work.
+As an artist, as a patron of the arts,

 Today,

-when I hold a piece of pueblo pottery in my home, I can
+when I hold a piece of pueblo pottery in my home, I can smell pinion

-human spirit become one.
+spirit become one.

 Pueblo